Hannes Steinbach

-Hannes Steinbach (born 1 May 2006) is a German college basketball player for the Washington Huskies of the Big Ten Conference (B1G).
+Hannes Steinbach (born 1 May 2006) is a German basketball player for the Charlotte Hornets of the National Basketball Association (NBA).
+He played college basketball for the Washington Huskies.

 Early life and career

 The son of former Würzburg Bundesliga player Burkhard Steinbach, he went through the Würzburg Baskets youth program, and was also coached by his father for a time.
 With the Würzburg men's second team, he was promoted to the 2nd Bundesliga ProB in 2024 as champions of the 1st Regionalliga Süd-Ost (South-East Regional League).
 In the summer of 2024, Steinbach signed his first professional contract with Würzburg, and he made his debut in the Basketball Bundesliga at the end of September 2024.

 In April 2025, Steinbach announced his decision to move to the United States for the 2025–26 season, to attend the University of Washington, following the path of other well-known Germans (Detlef Schrempf, Christian Welp, and Patrick Femerling).
 In the 2024–25 Bundesliga main round, Steinbach averaged 7.2 points and 5.8 rebounds in 31 appearances.
 In the subsequent ten games of the quarter-final and semi-final series for the German championship, he increased his averages to 14.8 points and 10.4 rebounds per game.